List of Madagascar (franchise) characters: Marty

-Marty is a male plains zebra who used to live at the Central Park Zoo, and is a good friend of Alex the lion.
+Marty is a male plains zebra who used to live at the Central Park Zoo, and is a best friend of Alex.
 He once had an iPod before Alex accidentally broke it.
 Marty likes seaweed on a stick.

 Marty is a hopeless optimist; he usually sees the brighter side of many things, taking every situation in stride.
 He strives to be unique, which proves difficult when he meets his own kind in Africa, who look and act almost exactly the same.
 Marty is best friends with Alex and the two are rarely at odds.
 His carefree lifestyle tends to get on the nerves of his friends, but mostly serves to impress them; he is the one who helps hold the group together when things seem to get down.

-Marty lived a life of comfort in the zoo.
-After his tenth birthday had come and gone, meaning that his life was already half over, Marty decided that never having seen the wild, he must travel to the wild, for at least a short time.

-In the movie, Alex says he's black with white stripes, as he has 30 black, and only 29 white, but this was partly because Alex had to give an explanation as to why he was licking Marty, as he thought he was the steak in his dream.

-The film begins on Marty's 10th birthday (middle-aged for a zebra).
-His friends try to give him a great birthday, but somehow, Marty wants more.
-He escapes the Central Park Zoo, where he had lived for the past ten years, and makes a dash for the wild.
-His friends, Alex, Melman the giraffe, and Gloria the hippopotamus, flag him down, but as they are about to take him back to the zoo, police officers and animal control officers appear in all directions, tranquilize the animals, and send them on a ship to a wildlife preserve in Kenya.
-The penguins take over the ship and the four friends are washed up on the shores of Madagascar.